What Is A Self-Care Day?

 Dedicate one to two hours to a fun, creative activity (preferably something completely unrelated to your profession).
 You might decide to paint, sketch, make a collage, or write some poetry.
 You might even try something a little outside the box, like creating a fairy garden or building a succulent terrarium.

 Plan your creative activity in advance so you have all the necessary supplies on your self-care day.
 If you’re unsure where to start, try a simple yet calming activity such as coloring.
-This gratitude-centered coloring book is a beautiful way to connect with your inner artist while cultivating joy within.
+These mindfulness-centered coloring pages are a beautiful way to connect with your inner artist while cultivating joy within.

 #7 – Cozy Up With A Good Book & Herbal Tea